SimonAwiti/AWS-cloud-practitioner-notes/README.md

 - Module 8 - Pricing and Support
 - Module 9 - Migration and Innovation
 - Module 10 -The Cloud Journey
+- Module 11 -AWS cloud practitioner basics
+- Module 12 -Final Assesment

+I went went through the AWS cloud practitioner essential notes on AWS skill builder twice, took the test, passed and got certified thus i decided to compale some revision notes on the same.
+I hope that it will help someone out there.
+All the best!!